 - ¼ cup cilantro

 - 1 juice of a lime

 - 6 grinds fresh black pepper

-- Pulse all ingredients in a food processor until desired consistency.
+- Chop onion and bell pepper into large chunks.
+Pulse all ingredients in a food processor until desired consistency.

-- Store in a jar in the fridge for a week or two.
+- Store in jars in the fridge for up to 1 week.

 - Fire Roasted Tomatoes are best, but if you can't find them, substitute stewed or diced tomatoes.
 Fresh tomatoes will also work but give you a different type of salsa.